Lake Margaret Dam

-Lake Margaret is a concrete-faced gravity dam with an uncontrolled spillway across the Yolande River, located on the north side of Mount Sedgwick, in the West Coast Range, West Coast of Tasmania, Australia.

-The impounded reservoir is also called Lake Margaret.
+The Lake Margaret Dam is a concrete-faced gravity dam across the Yolande River, located on the north side of Mount Sedgwick, in the West Coast Range, West Coast of Tasmania, Australia.
+Completed in 1918 by the Mount Lyell Mining and Railway Company for the purpose of generating hydro-electric power, the impounded reservoir has the eponymous name of Lake Margaret.

-The dam was constructed in 1918 by the Mount Lyell Mining and Railway Company for the purpose of generating hydro-electric power via the Lake Margaret Power Station, which is located below the dam wall.
+Water from the reservoir is supplied to the Lake Margaret Power Station, located below the dam wall.
 Following the closure of the Mount Lyell Mining and Railway Company, in 1985 the control of the dam, lake, and power station was transferred to Hydro Tasmania.

-Features and location
+The Lake Margaret Power Scheme was added to the Tasmanian Heritage Register in c.
+2006.

+Dam overview

-The dam, called Lake Margaret, was completed in 1918 and it was the first gravity dam constructed in Tasmania.
+The dam was completed in 1918 and it was the first gravity dam constructed in Tasmania.
 It was built of concrete with conglomerate "plums".
 The dam wall is 17 m high and is 243 m long and the concrete-faced dam wall has a volume of 6000 m3.
-The uncontrolled spillway has a capacity of 29 m3/s.
+The uncontrolled spillway has a flow capacity of 29 m3/s.
 In 1974 the dam wall was strengthened by the use of prestressed anchors and grouting of open joints.

 The Lake Margaret dam impounds the Yolande River, which also is the outflow from the dam.
 Further west the Yolande joins with the Langdon River, another West Coast Range west flowing river, to join with the Henty River west of the Zeehan Highway.